alfred82santa/whalesong/README.rst

 It prints message list and monitors it.
 So, if new messages are received it will print them.
 It monitors message acknowledgments and prints them, as well.

+It stores files and thumbnails from media messages.

 .. code-block:: bash